St Alexander's Church, Suwałki

 Church of Saint Alexander in Suwałki (Polish: Konkatedra św.
-Aleksandra w Suwałkach) is a is a Roman Catholic parish church belonging to the Suwałki deanery of St. Benedict and Romuald of the Ełk diocese.
+Aleksandra w Suwałkach) is a Roman Catholic parish church belonging to the Suwałki deanery of St. Benedict and Romuald of the Ełk diocese.
 It is located on Józef Piłsudski Square.

 Since 2021, the parish priest of St Alexander's Church has been Antoni Skowronski.

 History

 In November 1815, Tsar Alexander I passed through Suwałki to attend his coronation in Warsaw, and seeing the decaying church leaning towards ruin, he ordered the construction of a brick church dedicated to St Alexander to be funded.
 On 23 July 1819, Suwałki was visited by the Governor of the Kingdom of Poland, General Józef Zajączek.
 On 20 June 1820, the cornerstone was consecrated, and in that year construction began on a classicist brick church, designed by architect Piotr Aigner.
 The church was being built as a future cathedral, as at the same time efforts were underway to move the bishop's residence from Sejny to Suwałki.
 On 14 September 1829, the first mass was celebrated in the new church.

 Between 1843 and 1845, a general renovation of the church was carried out according to a design by the architect Enrico Marconi.
-On 14 September 1945, the Bishop of Sejny, Pawel Straszynski, consecrated the church dedicated to St Alexander.
+On 14 September 1845, the Bishop of Sejny, Pawel Straszynski, consecrated the church dedicated to St Alexander.
 In 1856, the church towers were added.
 In 1872, a brick house was purchased for the vicarage.
 In 1881, the chapel of the Saviour Jesus Christ was added on the east side, and in 1883 the chapel of St Anne was added on the west side and In 1888 a sacristy was added.